 The 1994 elections brought many changes to Italy.
 Silvio Berlusconi was elected Prime Minister, but he was forced to step down when the Lega Nord withdrew support to the majority coalition.
 Lamberto Dini became then Prime Minister, a position he held until 1996.

-The 1996 elections
+The 1996 elections in Italy

 The following year, Carlo Azeglio Ciampi became President of the Italian Republic.

 Ciampi had previously been the Minister of the Treasury and the governor of the Bank of Italy.
-At the time, the government was lead by Massimo D’Alema, of the Democratici della Sinistra but, after a poor showing in the 2000 elections, D’Alema resigned.
+At the time, the government was lead by Massimo D’Alema, of the Democratici della Sinistra.
+Then, after a poor showing in the 2000 elections, D’Alema resigned.
 Giuliano Amato, who had been Prime Minister before in 1992, headed the winning government despite his earlier claim he would not return to politics.

 Falcone and Borsellino

 They were Giovanni Falcone and Paolo Borsellino.
-Killed by the mafia less than 8 weeks apart, it was since the murder of General Carlo Alberto Dalla Chiesa that Italy didn’t feel such an intense wave of disgust and rejection towards organized crime, as well as the people within the political world who silently supported it.
-Falcone and Borsellino, martyrs of the State even before being Mafia victims, still represent to the eye of Italians all that is righteous in this country: faith in law, strength, integrity and ultimately, the will to sacrifice themselves while fighting.
+These two were also killed by the mafia less than 8 weeks apart.
+Since the murder of General Carlo Alberto Dalla Chiesa Italy didn’t feel such an intense wave of disgust and rejection towards organized crime.
+Also against the people within the political world who silently supported this.
+Falcone and Borsellino, martyrs of the State even before being Mafia victims, still represent to Italians all that is righteous in this country!
+Faith in law, strength, integrity, and ultimately, the will to sacrifice themselves while fighting.
 These were the major events in the 1990s in Italy.